Grade 7 Class Registration Information

 Action Steps for Families

-- Complete the selection form (formulario de selección) by Monday, February 8
+- Complete the course selection form (formulario de selección) by Friday, February 10.

 All 7th grade students are required to take World Language.
 Options include German and Spanish; all students must choose at least one.

 German meets every other day for a full year.
-The focus is to introduce students to the German language and culture in a fun and engaging style and to start to build a student’s confidence and ability to communicate freely in German.
+The focus is to introduce students to the German language and culture in a fun and engaging style and to start to build a student’s confidence and ability to communicate in German.
 There is an emphasis on listening, reading, and speaking as well as cultural understanding.

-Students will develop skills by studying topics such as describing self and others, free time interests, and cultural identity.
+Students will develop skills by learning topics such as describing self and others, free time interests, and cultural products, practices and perspectives.
 Students will also create with the language.
 Students will practice skills in reading, writing, listening, and speaking through fun and engaging activities.
 They will also examine the concept of culture and engage in cultural activities in order to better understand their own experience of culture and be able to compare and contrast cultures.